upcProp3/USParlament/test/README.txt

     The third community contains all the latino MPs, two of them don't have an opinion about the control over the police while the third (from NM) agrees with the proposition.
 Even though he agrees it seems that he will tend to vote together with the other latinos.

+-GeneralDriverTest06: This test should guess result of votes for internet regulation law and try to guess how much parties
+    affect MPs opinions.
+We used attributes with importances: public regulation opinion 3 (obviously high importance but quite lot of MPs doesn't have it), social network activity 2 (suppose internet active people will be against regulation), age 2 (suppose younger person will vote against law), graduated in 2 (suppose that technical field will be against), party 2 (it is described more later), religion 1 (it is not that important in this law), race 1 (not important much).
+    We added a few MPs with attributes and simply compute weights and then communities.
+We can see three communities more or less group for law, against and group they don't have opinion yet.
+After we changed importance to party from 2 to 3 and compute again.
+    We can see only two communities.
+People which didn't know before "decided" by party.
+It can be useful after votes we can compare these two results and determine how much parties affect opinions of MPs in the real world.

 -AttributeDriverTest01: It tests basic functionality of attributes and manipulating with them and MPs.
     It creates three new attributes definitions (religion, sex and party) add some values to prearranged MPs and show list of attribute definitions and MPs with their attributes.
 Than the test removes attribute sex from MP with ID 1